We are fully committed to reducing our environmental impact across the scope of our operations and through services we deliver to customers

 In a globalized, hyper-connected and multi-cultural society, diversity and inclusion are key drivers of employee engagement and productivity, talent acquisition, innovation and growth.
 We want to create an environment where diversity and inclusion becomes self-evident in all levels across the organization, in all business activity, and in the way we collaborate with each other, customers and partners.

-“To continue to provide world-class service to our customers, and to stay at the forefront of technology innovation, we are wholly committed to creating an inclusive work environment in which every employee – irrespective of their age, sex, gender identity, ethnic origin, race, religious belief, sexual orientation, disability, social background or marital status – can contribute and thrive.”
+“To continue to provide world-class service to our customers, and to stay at the forefront of technology innovation, we are wholly committed to creating an inclusive work environment in which every employee – irrespective of their age, sex, gender identity and expression, ethnic origin, race, religious belief, sexual orientation, disability, social background or marital status – can contribute and thrive.”

 ~ Duncan Tait, Corporate Executive Officer, SEVP and Head of Americas and EMEIA at Fujitsu